On this page:

 The majority of Wright State courses are evaluated through the online student evaluation process in a program called Evaluation Kit.
 Your responses are completely anonymous, and your answers are kept separate from your name in the Evaluations Kit program.
 The administrators of Evaluation Kit can only tell whether or not you hace completed your evaluation.
 The instructors of record cannot even see who has or has not completed the evaluation, and they do not receive any results until after all grades have been submitted to the Registrar for the semester.
 Please note Evaluation Kit works through Pilot so you will receive information from your personal Pilot site.
 It is completely confidential and anonymous.
 No one can access your personal Pilot site to determine if you completed an evaluation or review an evaluation you have given.

 Wright State has transitioned to an online model in Pilot for professor evaluations.
-If you are a faculty member and would like to find out more information as well as view frequently asked questions, visit the Center for Teaching and Learning's Online Course Evaluation Schedule webpage.
+If you are a faculty member and would like to find out more information as well as to view frequently asked questions, visit http://www.wright.edu/information-technology/pilot-help-for-faculty/evaluationkit-watermark.